-Preparing for the first trip to Zimbabwe in Mach 2000 was the beginning of our stove research.
-Multiple ideas were shared.
+Preparing for the first trip to Zimbabwe in March 2000 was the beginning of our stove research.
+Once there, multiple ideas were shared.
 A few of the women had read a book with example pictures of a small stove that would easily be formed with local clay.
-They called it a tsotso stove meaning ‘small stove’ We explored all of our inspirations to help the women to:
+They called it a tsotso stove meaning 'small stove' We explored all of our inspirations to help the women to:

 - reduce the time required to prepare the fire and cook

 - reduce the requirement for so much firewood